cirrascale/bert-ipu-quickstart/README.md

 ## Fine-tune training using the SQuAD 1.1 dataset

 ### Download the SQuAD dataset
-This quickstart uses the SquAD 1.1 benchmark to evaluate and analyze the performance of the model.
-To use this benchmark, download train-v1.1.json, dev-v1.1.json, and evaluate-v1.1.json using the following commands:
+This quickstart uses the SquAD 1.1 dataset to evaluate and analyze the performance of the model.
+To use this dataset, download train-v1.1.json, dev-v1.1.json, and evaluate-v1.1.py using the following commands:
 ```bash
 mkdir -p data/squad